-Learning to manage your child's metabolic disorder helps in the process of coming to terms with the diagnosis.
-Most parents begin to feel more positive once they see their child's blood test results improve and start to see how the disorder is controlled.
+Learning to manage your child's disorder helps in the process of coming to terms with the diagnosis.
+Most parents begin to feel more positive once they see their child's blood test results improve and start to see how the disorder is controlled with the diet and medications.